CenterBLC/N1904/docs/features/nodeid.md

 ## Feature description

-The `nodeId` feature represents the Node ID of a word group.
+The `nodeid` feature represents the Node ID of a word group.
 This ID helps in identifying and referencing specific word groups, clauses, and sentences within the text.

 ## Feature values